 If you enter through the Sporen vineyard you can follow the trail to Kietzenhiem, about an hour’s walk.
 Or, follow the path through the Schoenenbourg vineyard to Zellenberg.
 Hikers, bikers, and anyone who enjoys nature will love the vineyard trails.
 In the fall, after the harvest is complete, the only sounds are the buzzing of bees and the falling leaves.

-I walked from Riquewihr to Zellenberg – it’s only thirty minutes, and very easy.
+From Riquewihr to Zellenberg – it’s only thirty minutes, and very easy.
 The scenery is spectacular, so do bring your camera, or at least make sure your cell phone is charged.
 You don’t have to love wine to enjoy this.

 When you arrive in Zellenberg, go to the Jean Becker Winery for a taste of their organic and biodynamic wines.